binipringle/eet/_texts/0-events.md

 ---

-Events organized by eet will be listed here

----

 ## August 2021

 No events planned yet for August.
 Stay posted.

 ---